-Source: Note:

-FLG refers to Food, Liquor & Groceries
+Source: Essential Economics with the MarketInfoNote: FLG refers to Food, Liquor & Groceries

 10 RETAIL TURNOVER AND MARKET SHARE ANALYSIS

 This Chapter presents a retail sales and market share analysis for centres in Latrobe City.
 The analysis is based on the retail spending and floorspace data provided in the previous Chapters, as well as industry data where available.
 The experience of the consultants in undertaking retail turnover and market share assessments for both the private and public sector is also relevant to the analysis.
 Where relevant, Council's Spendmapp data sent has also been used to inform the analysis.